CiscoCXSecurity/duo-sxo/README.md

 # Prerequisites:

-- Admin API application in Duo
+1. Create Admin API application in Duo.

+2. Copy the credentials into SecureX Orchestration variable section:

 - Admin Integration Key (iKey), Host as a string variables
-- Admin Secret Key (sKey) as a Secure Key
+- Admin Secret Key (sKey) as a Secure string variable

+# Import these workflows into SecureX Orchestration as atomic workflows:

 # 1. Duo Admin - Get User.json: